 If you have tried the service, used up your free minutes you can now consider using one of our packages.
-There are no setup fees involved and a three month contract period is applicable to all subscription services.
+There are no setup fees involved and a twelve month contract period is applicable to all subscription services.
 After the minimum contract period subscribers may terminate their subscription with one months notice.

 A host of features & call rates for only £3.99 per month.
 Includes voicemail and a free UK geo number.